 The first female lung transplant surgeon to be appointed both in the UK and Ireland, Professor Redmond returned from her consultant post at The Royal Brompton Harefield NHS Trust and Imperial College in London in 2011.
 A record thirty three lung transplants were performed in 2013 with the first pulmonary hypertensive patient receiving a lung transplant.
 Also, the first lobar lung transplant was performed in a cystic fibrosis recipient and the first non-heart beating donor was implanted into a patient with pulmonary fibrosis.
 Professor Redmond has international expertise in ex-vivo lung perfusion, being the Surgical Principal Investigator that started the UK Develop Trial, a process that allows lungs to be reconditioned (perfused and ventilated) outside the body prior to implantation.
 These pioneering techniques have helped to increase the number of lung transplants and allow all adult Irish patients to be treated in the Republic.

-She is one of the first trained robotic surgeons in the British Isles with recent published comparative meta-analyses on robotic lobectomy (BASCO Award at the 2019 SCTS Annual Meeting) and thymectomy.
-She is an invited member of the National Cancer Control Programme Robotic Advisory Group for Ireland.
+She is one of the first trained robotic surgeons in the British Isles with recent published comparative meta-analyses on robotic lobectomy (BASCO Award at the 2019 SCTS Annual Meeting) and thymectomy with recent publications on robotic surgery in the area of health economics.

 She is one of the first thoracic surgeons worldwide to start an iVATS programme (CT-guided localisation in the Hybrid Theatre) resecting pulmonary nodules supporting diagnosis and / or curative resection of pulmonary metastases.

 She has set up the first tracheobronchoplasty service for severe airway malacia in Ireland.